comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 so we decided to use a bash program for the solution because the user asks for something easy and simple. also we're working on the terminal because its already on the computer.
 ### Success Criteria
-1.A car can be created and stored in the database
+1. A car can be created and stored in the database

-2.A car information can be edited
+2. A car information can be edited

-3.A car can be deleted
+3. A car can be deleted

-4.The installation is simple
+4. The installation is simple

-5.A summery can be generated for a particular car
+5. A summery can be generated for a particular car

-6.Trips can be recorded and stored for an existing car.
+6. Trips can be recorded and stored for an existing car.

-7.A basic backup plan is available.
+7. A basic backup plan is available.

 Solution Overview
 ---------